morozRed/jotchain/PRD.md

 ### **First Time User**
 1. Sign up with email
 2. "Add your first entry" prompt
+3. **Optional:** "Create a project to organize your work" (can skip)
+4. See real-time quality coach suggestions as they type
-3. "When do you have meetings?" → configure schedule
+5. "When do you have meetings?" → configure schedule
-4. "You'll get your first summary before tomorrow's stand-up"
+6. "You'll get your first summary before tomorrow's stand-up"

 ### **Daily Use**
 1. End of day: quick entry (2 min)
+   - Type naturally, use @-mentions for projects
+   - See quality score and suggestions
+   - Submit when ready (no blocking)
-2. Next morning: email arrives
+2. Next morning: email arrives (project-grouped)
-3. Walk into meeting prepared
+3. Walk into meeting prepared with context

 ### **Weekly/Monthly**
 1. Same flow, but longer-form summaries